My roots run deep in building small-business.

-My father’s side is more of the same - ferry company operators, landlords, bakery owners - examples of determined, hard-working Americans building small businesses to help support their families, and communities.
+My father’s side has more of the same - ferry company operators, landlords, bakery owners - examples of hard-working Americans running small businesses, determined to support their families, and communities - no matter the cost.

-I, on the other hand, earned my stripes at “big c” corporations.
+I, on the other hand, earned my stripes in the cushy “Big C” corporate world.

-I joined the hustle & bustle of the ever-changing world of media, marketing and advertising.
+In the late 2000s, I joined the hustle & bustle of the ever-changing world of media, marketing and advertising.
+(This is pre-Netflix.)
 I started my career in NYC at a traditional television network (TBS, TNT), which drew me into a (then) new streaming television service (Hulu).
 I was ecstatic.
-I made commercials and content for the advertising partners of the hit TV shows that filmed out in Hollywood who’s customers watched on tiny screens designed in Silicon Valley.
+I made commercials and content for the advertising partners of the hit TV shows that filmed out in Hollywood whose customers watched on tiny screens designed in Silicon Valley.
 I helped share stories, offered entertainment and added value to attract sales.
 I met show runners and actors, CMOs and advertising giants.
-It was challenging and fast-paced and then some, but I got to work alongside wildly creative people to make the next “best thing”, and I learned a lot.
+It was challenging and fast-paced and then some, but I got to work alongside wildly creative people to make the next “best thing,” and I learned a lot.

-Instead of vying for accolades and promotions, I sought to support communities and nourish new connections.
-And so, like so many on my family tree, I started my own business, KMooney Digital.
+Instead of vying for accolades and promotions, I sought out community and new connections.
+And so, like so many in my family, I started my own business, KMooney Digital.

 If this feels good, like you want to hear more - let’s connect.